SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 There are three characteristics of memory access that are relevant to the discussion of exclusive access:
-*what value* the compiler is accessing,
-*how* the compiler is accessing the value, and
-*how long* the compiler needs access to that value.
+*what value* is the code acessing, for what *intent* is the code accessing the value, and for what *duration* the code needs access to the value.

-*What value* the compiler is accessing is the address in memory the compiler is concerned with.
+*What value* is being accessed refers to the address in memory where the value is stored.

-The *how* of a memory access refers to whether the compiler is reading from or writing to that location in memory.
+The *intent* of a memory access refers to whether the value is being read from or written to in memory.
-If the compiler is loading from a value, the access is defined as a *read access*.
+If the code is loading from a value, the access is defined as a *read access*.
-If the compiler is instead assigning to or modifying a value, the access is defined as a *write access*.
+If the code is instead assigning to or modifying a value, the access is defined as a *write access*.

 The following code sample is annotated to demonstrate